jmerg/mr-build-server/README.md

 ## Contributing

-It's pretty much a blank slate right now - anything you can do to help will be appreciated.
+Lots of work to do.
+All help appreciated.